sroehling/FutureBudget/Retirement Simulator/resultsTimeFrame.md

 [outstanding loan balances][3], and [deficit balance][4] should also be updated to reflect their values as of the start date.

+Choosing a start date at the beginning of the year is recommended, since this will ensure results for the first year are comparable with following years.

 ## See Also

 * [Current Balances][1]